Computer Parts Container Slams Into Bridge, Topples Onto Route 208

-A Route 208 overpass was none the worse for wear after a container of mostly recycled computer parts smacked into it and toppled over Wednesday morning.
+A Route 208 overpass was none the worse for wear after a container of mostly recycled computer and electronic parts smacked into it and toppled over Wednesday morning.

-A was towing the roll-off container, which hit the Maple Avenue bridge on the northbound highway around 10 a.m.
+A wrecker was towing the roll-off container, which hit the Maple Avenue bridge on the northbound highway in Fair Lawn around 10 a.m.

 The crash also pierced the fuel tank, creating a diesel spill attended to by Fair Lawn firefighters.